 With competitive wrestling, we see no shortage of injuries, and roughly 25% of the time it involves the elbows.
 Specific to the elbow, the ulnar collateral ligament (UCL) can be injured traumatically from takedowns in wrestling.
 In athletes with a complete UCL tear, surgical management is often recommended with nonoperative management resulting in less favorable outcomes.

-In this scenario, a 17-year-old male competitive wrestler who had suffered a complete UCL tear sustained from falling on an outstretched hand during a wrestling match sought treatment from Dr. Stahl.
-His injury resulted in limited elbow range of motion (ROM), medial elbow instability, and weakness in his shoulder and forearm.
+In this scenario, a 17-year-old male competitive wrestler had suffered a complete UCL tear sustained from falling on an outstretched hand during a wrestling match.
+This wrestler sought treatment from Dr. Stahl after this injury which resulted in limited elbow range of motion (ROM), medial elbow instability, and weakness in his shoulder and forearm.
 A three staged criterion-based rehab protocol was developed based on specific criteria including pain, elbow ROM, arm strength, and functional outcomes.

 An innovative study to assess non-surgical outcomes